 The header () function call avoids problems if you are using multi-byte UTF-8 characters.

 So far, we've seen the outlines of how to make an AJAX request and receive returned data.
 You will note that the data - all of it - is in the form of a string.
 When I started using AJAX, the first thing I did was think about how to pass structured data back, such as an error messages and an array of numbers.
 I kept reading that XML was what got passed back, and that may certainly be used for structured data.
 However, I couldn't see where the XML was generated or decoded, and after a while I realised that it was up to me to arrange the encoding and decoding.

 That all seemed unnecessarily complicated for my purposes, so I designed a simple protocol wherein data is delimited.
 Given that all that one is allowed to pass back is a string, I chose as delimiters characters that would not form part of the data.
 It would then be my responsibility to ensure that these characters never did, in fact, appear in the data stream.
 The characters I chose were:

-In the case of the "T" major item, we see it has two data items.
-The first is the text string and the second is a set of numbers to represent the text-colour.
-The numbers in that set are delimited by the third of our delimiters, delim2.
-An extra level of cleaving is required to access these.
+In the case of the "N" and "M" major items, we see that each has one data item.
+For "N", this is a number, and for "M" it is a string.
+The "S" major item has just one subitem, which is a set of strings.
+The strings in that set are delimited by the third of our delimiters, delim2.
+An extra level of cleaving is required in loadContinue to access these.